lawrennd/qig-code/backlog/features/2025-11-22_entangled-pair-exponential-family.md

 - If this is true then we should see the sparsity in the gradients.

 **Validation strategy:**
+- **Test block-diagonal structure of G**: Verify G_{(k,i),(k',j)} ≈ 0 for k≠k'
 - Track accessible subspace dimension during dynamics
 - Monitor rank and support of states
-- Check if cross-pair entanglement ever forms
+- Check if cross-pair entanglement ever forms (should remain zero with direct sum ops)
+- **Verify constraint coupling**: Show that ν and ∇C create the only inter-pair coordination
 - Verify computational cost scales linearly with n (not exponentially)
+- Test that G_k blocks can be computed independently and assembled

 **Implementation approach (following tensor product structure):**
 1. **Start at origin**: Product of maximally entangled pairs defines natural coordinates